 What is the Mahjong Card?

 In American Mahjong, the "card" is a printed reference that lists every valid winning hand.
-Published annually by the National Mah Jongg League (NMJL), the card changes every year, which means winning patterns you mastered last year might not exist this year.
+The Mini Mahj Card is updated every year, which means winning patterns you mastered last year might not exist this year.

 The card typically contains 50–60 different winning hand patterns, organized into categories.
 Each hand specifies exactly which tiles are needed, how many points it's worth, and whether tiles must be concealed or can be exposed.